cloudify-cosmo/terraform-action/README.md

 | `environment-file` | YAML/JSON file containing environment variables to pass to the Terraform process
 | `environment-mapping` | A whitespace-delimited list of strings denoting environment variables to pass through (see below)
 | `plan` | boolean flag to indicate whether to apply the module or just execute plan
+| `cost` | boolean flag to indicate whether to apply the module or just execute cost

 ## Notes